ih-lab/FEMI/README.md

 The table should have a header row with the column names `SUBJECT_NO`, `LABEL`, and `AGE`. `SUBJECT_NO` should be the embryo folder name, `LABEL` should be the label for the embryo.
 If classification, the label should be either 0 or 1.
 If regression, the labels should be a value between 0 - 1. `AGE` only needs to be included if you want models to inlcude maternal age as a predictor `--use_age 1`.

 Then run the following command to fine-tune the model.
 The following command requires GPUs.
 If you do not have GPUs, you can remove the `--device gpu` flag and the `--GPUs` flag.
-Instead, use the `--device cpu` flag, which is not recommended for large-scale datasets. `--gemi_model_path` should point to the path of the pretrained model weights.
+Instead, use the `--device cpu` flag, which is not recommended for large-scale datasets. `--femi_model_path` should point to the path of the pretrained model weights.
 All models will be save to the `--output_dir` directory.

 ```bash
 python main_finetune.py \